 One year later she returned for the “visit” My friend and I hosted a dinner for her and I picked her up at her mom’s house.
 The dinner was bizarre, as China talked nonstop for 5 hours, until her voice began to get hoarse.
 I drove her home and watched her walked to her mom’s doorstep.
 Then I went home.

 She did not go in to the house, but began walking from her home to downtown, which was approximately 6 miles.
-She ended up on one of the bridges over a raging river, and was going to jump.
+She ended up on one of the bridges over the raging river, and was going to jump.
 Two boys saw her that night and talked her down.
-The next morning I received a call from the hospital psych ward telling me that she had requested to see me.
+The next morning I received a call from the hospital psych-ward telling me that she had requested to see me.

 I was 19 years old I had never been around anyone with mental illness.

-I was directed into a room that was locked and was let in.
+I was directed into a small room that was locked from the outside and was let in.
 There I found my delicate teacup, wrapped in a straight jacket sitting in a padded room.
 I sat down and I can only remember saying, “what the hell China?”

 Straitjacket use was discontinued long ago in psychiatric facilities in the US. …